code-mcx/dialog/README.md

 Vue.use(McxDialog)
 ```

-In single page application, call it in any where
+In single page application, call it in any where.

 ```javascript
 <template>